Determine your plan for marking up your content. Enter this into the planning document you created in the “Strategy” training section.

 Comprehending the fundamentals laid out in this 20 minute video will put you in an excellent position to understand the details of how to mark up a particular schema.org type (aka class).

-There are several different options available to you for authoring and you can mix and match them depending on your requirements.
-We recommend that you explore your options in the following order:
+When it comes to authoring your markup, there are several different options.
+You can mix and match them depending on your requirements.
+We recommend exploring your options in the following order:

 Does your CMS (Content Management System) have built-in schema markup options that satisfy your requirements and are those markup options robust enough?
 If so, great!